 Revenue-The Resolution requires UMPA to fix and collect rates, fees, and charges sufficient to meet operating expenses and debt service.
-UMPA accomplishes this by estimating the operating expenses and debt service and then invoices the member cities monthly at a rate sufficient to match the estimates plus Board directed charges (Note 4).
+UMPA accomplishes this by estimating the operating expenses and debt service and then invoices the member cities monthly at a rate sufficient to match the estimates plus Board directed charges (Note 6).
 The estimates and billings are updated periodically to reflect the difference between the actual and the estimates.

-Taxes-UMPA is not subject to federal or state taxes but has agreed to make payments in lieu of ad valorem taxes to Uintah and Emery Counties in respect of its interests in the Bonanza and Hunter 1 Units.
-UMPA paid \$32,017 to Uintah County during the 2022 fiscal year and \$32,134 in fiscal year 2021.
-UMPA paid \$266,736 to Emery County during the 2022 fiscal year and \$238,835 in fiscal year 2021.
+Taxes-UMPA, as a political subdivision of the State of Utah, is not subject to federal or state taxes but has agreed to make payments in lieu of ad valorem taxes to Uintah and Emery Counties in respect of its interests in the Bonanza and Hunter 1 Units.
+UMPA paid \$22,158 to Uintah County during the 2023 fiscal year and \$32,017 in fiscal year 2022.
+UMPA paid \$275,468 to Emery County during the 2023 fiscal year and \$266,736 in fiscal year 2022.